Extracts labeled objects from a binary or labeled image into ROI using connected component analysis

 - SPECIFIC_LABEL will extract all components with the desired label value.
 Here the “value” parameter is no longer the background value, but the specific value for which components should be extracted.

-It is easy to see that in the specific case of binary data (0 and 1), selecting the first 2 options with a (background) value of "0" is identical to selecting the third option with a (specific) value of "1".
+In the specific case of binary data (0 and 1), selecting the first 2 options with a (background) value of “0” is identical to selecting the third option with a (specific) value of “1”.

 There is a *long* list on connected component algorithms in the literature, each with its pros and cons.
 The usual trade-off lies between computational speed and memory consumption.
 Sometimes even the size of the components has an influence: some algorithms are faster on small components, and slower on large components, and some work the other way round.
 Finally, some recent algorithms are particularly complex and would only work in 2D, while the extension to 3D raises significant issues.